Grammarly vs. PerfectIt: Which Is Better?

 What Does Grammarly Do?

-Grammarly comes in two versions: free and premium.
+Grammarly comes in two versions: Grammarly Free and Grammarly Pro.

-Free Grammarly finds and offers one-click fixes in these areas:
+Grammarly Free finds and offers one-click fixes in these three areas:

 • grammar